GoogleCloudPlatform/simple-anthos-installer/README.md

 gcloud builds submit . --config=cloudbuild-gke-dev-destroy.yaml --timeout=30m
 ```

-The above cleanup will fail if your project is in the `gcct-team` folder because the GCE-Enforcer adds firewall rules that prevent the VPC from being deleted.
+The above cleanup will fail if your project adds additional firewall rules that this script did not create which will prevent the VPC from being deleted.
 Easier way would be to use a dedicated project and delete the project when you are finished with it.

 # Customization and Extending